 *Must be committed to adoption plan.

-No children alcohol, drugs, smoking, felons or children, males will be allowed on property
+*No alcohol, drugs, smoking, criminal background or males will be allowed on property

-The Haven will provide: on site counseling and resources to further their education, seek employment and obtain permanent housing
+*The Haven will provide: on site counseling and resources to further their education, seek employment.
+Moms can stay in the home up to 6 weeks after recovery.

 letter from governor 2017 (click link to read letter from Governor Asa Hutchinson.